KryskZ09/atcc-cpp/README.md

 # atcc-cpp
 <h3>I attend(ed) (2019-'20) a C++ programming class at a local career center.
-This repository is to hold all of my files as a backup, and as an online resource for other students to see my work and grab explantion.
+This repository is to hold all of my files as a backup, and as an online resource for other students to see my work and grab inspiration.
 I hardly document my code, so sorry if nothing makes sense, and another sorry for my old code being an absolute dumpster fire.
 Here's another sorry because why not? - Kry</h3>

 ---